kailey-nieves/MDEF-Website-Repository/docs/seminars/05-Living-with-your-own-ideas.md

 # Living with your own ideas

-A Drawing of myself in 3 seconds & the meaning of my magical machine:
+A drawing of myself in 3 seconds & the meaning of my magical machine:
 <img src= "../../images/yo.png" alt="Photo of me and my reflection">
 My machine:
 <img src= "../../images/bocetos.png" alt="Photo of my workshop craft">